stefanegli/ResxFormatter/README.md

 # ResxFormatter
 Optimizies resx files after saving: Removes comments (in particular the 3KB documentation that is included in every resx file) and sorts entries alphabetically.
 No configuration required or possible.
-Use only with source control system and at your own risk.
+Use only with a source control system and at your own risk.

+See the [change log](CHANGELOG.md) for changes and road map.

 ----
 Download this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stefan-egli.ResxFormatter)